Forehm/forward_list/README.md

 # forward_list

-It is just a simple realisation of the forward_list from STL.
+This is just a simple realisation of the forward_list from STL.
 Many methods from original STL container absent here, but it is still quite interesting to read to understand how this container works :)
 I update it and try to do it better :)
 ### Requirements: C++14 and x86/x64
 #### Functionality: